 These regulations apply to every expenditure of public funds irrespective of source, including federal assistance monies and Covenant funds.
 These regulations apply to all agencies, departments, branches of the government, political subdivisions, public corporations and agencies of local government of the Commonwealth, all collectively referred to herein as "Public Agencies".
 Any Public Agency which adopts these regulations or identical regulations may be authorized by the Department of Finance to administer procurement functions pursuant to the provisions of Section 2-201 of these regulations.
-These regulations do not apply to contracts between the government and its political subdivisions or other governments.
+These regulations do not apply to contracts between the government and its political subdivisions or other governments, nor do they apply to a public corporation or autonomous agency of the Commonwealth which has been authorized to conduct its own procurement by enabling statute or other law.
 Nothing in these regulations shall be construed to prevent any governmental body or political subdivision from complying with the terms and conditions of any grant, cooperative agreement or memoranda.
 These regulations do not apply to employment contracts or contracts for personal services under an excepted service.